Stories | July 13, 2017

 When developing any new technology, we at Monsanto go beyond standard testing to develop significant research data that ensures all testing needs and regulatory requirements are not only met but exceeded.
 This is the same approach we took with this new product, conducting years of research and testing.

-The Environmental Protection Agency (EPA) then spent nearly 7 years extensively reviewing and analyzing data and research conducted on the product, and on Nov.
+The Environmental Protection Agency (EPA) then spent several years extensively reviewing and analyzing data and research conducted on the product, and on Nov.
 9, 2016, the EPA announced, following a rigorous review, a label for this new formulation—XtendiMax® Herbicide with VaporGrip® Technology.
 This new dicamba formulation had reached its first milestone on the path to providing growers and applicators with an in-crop herbicide option that could be used over-the-top of Roundup Ready 2 Xtend® soybeans and cotton with XtendFlex® Technology.

 Since receiving that label, we’ve been asked questions about the research and evaluation that went into this new product.
 How was it tested?
 Who tested it?
 What did results show?
 Let’s dive into some of those answers.